Jigsaw1996/Devwork/frontEnd/sites/chomp/readme.md

 * Effective use of the Boostrap library
 * Mobile first design
 * UX
-* JQuery Events and Effects
+* JQuery events and effects
 * Ajax
-* Wireframing and Mockups
+* Wireframing and mockups

 # General Description